 Preening themselves: Preening their chest and over their shoulder, looking at you.
 This can be mild flirting!

-Proper response: Nod and, if your pigeon is receptive, gently pet their neck with your finger.
+Proper response: Nod and, if your pigeon is receptive, you can try to gently pet their neck with your finger.

 Asking for pets: Shoving their head under nest bedding (or under your hand or clothes) while loafed, wing twitching, and doing low repetitive coos.

 Proper response: Give pets!
-Gentle scritches on the head or full body strokes down the body.
+Gentle scritches on the head or neck are best.
 Experiment and see what your pigeon likes the most.

 https://www.youtube.com/watch?v=QK0X9N6duBE